mohamed-azhar/LZMA1900-.NET-Core/README.md

 # LZMA1900-.NET-Core
-Ported the .NET Framework version to .NET Core.
+Port of the CSharp SDK of the LZMA Compression Library from .NET Framework to .NET Core.
 All rights belongs to the original creator.